alan-y/blogdown-website/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: My research interests include the epidemiology and prevention of blood borne viruses as well as the evaluation of policies related to this field.
+bio: I am an applied statistician, carrying out research mainly on the epidemiology and prevention of blood borne viruses.
+I have a general interest in statistical methods and am also a supporter of open-source software, particularly for the use of R.
 education:
   courses:
   - course: PhD in Statistics